 Minimum GPA: 3.0, 3.25 for engineering (on a 4.0 scale)

 Colorado Advantage participants will be selected based on academic qualifications that would indicate their ability to be admitted into a CU-Boulder doctoral program.
+Applicants must be intending to apply for graduate admission in Fall 2015.

 Curriculum Vita Guidelines